-The Business of Special Education Advocacy
+Business of Special Education Advocacy

-Audience: The class is designed for students who successfully completed SEAT 2.0 and are ready to start their business / nonprofit or have experience/training as an advocate and want to refine their business model.
+Audience: The class is designed for students who successfully completed SEAT 2.0 and are ready to start their business or nonprofit or have experience/training as an advocate and want to refine their business model.

-Class Dates: The live online class dates and times are as follows for the 2024 class: July 10, 17, 24, 31, Aug 7 from 1:00 - 3:00 pm ET.
+Class Dates: The live online class dates and times are as follows for the upcoming 2025 class: July 9, 16, 23, 30, August 6 from 1:00 - 3:00 pm ET.
 Live online attendance is encouraged, but not required (all classes are recorded).

 Format: The class is a self-paced course with a certificate of attendance at the end.
 You can join the classes live or watch the recordings.
+Live online attendance is encouraged but not required.
+You should attend the live online classes if you wish to ask the instructors questions directly.
+Class recordings are posted in the online classroom.
+You will be assigned a TA with whom you can communicate outside class times.
 There are recommended assignments and the opportunity to turn in a business plan for feedback at the end of the course.
-Each student is assigned a Teacher Assistant (TA) for personalized feedback on the business plan and for Q&A sessions in between class times.
-The curriculum draws on the experience of advocates who have started their own for profit or nonprofit business, and reviews the challenges, concerns and solutions that they developed.
-The class addresses issues generally, as the laws that impact business operations differ among localities, include unique business development and marketing strategies.
+The curriculum draws on the experience of advocates who started their own for-profit or nonprofit businesses and reviews the challenges, concerns, and solutions they developed.
+The class addresses issues generally, as the laws that impact business operations differ among localities and include unique business development and marketing strategies.

 Cost: The cost of the class is $450 for COPAA members, and $600 for registered guests.